ONLINE OPEN HOUSE

 - Streams were altered, and wetlands were drained for uses like early logging, farming and other development

 - Homes were built in historic floodplains before regulations existed to prevent it

-- Urban growth, roadway construction and reduced green space has affected the land’s ability to absorb rainfall before it enters streams
+- Urban growth, roadway construction and reduced natural space has affected the land’s ability to absorb rainfall before it enters streams